Azure Search Service REST

 A separate REST API is provided for service administration, including provisioning the service or altering capacity.
 For more information, see Azure Search Management REST.

 The APIs documented in this section provide access to operations on search data, such as index creation and population, document upload, and queries.
-When calling the API, keep the following points in mind:
+When calling APIs, keep the following points in mind:

 All APIs must be issued over HTTPS (on the default port 443).